Skip to main content

 Purpose

 The Event Geodatabase (Event GDB) is the NWCG standard for use on all incidents and contains point, line, and polygon representations for typical fire features.
-The Event GDB was approved by the NWCG's Geospatial Subcommittee in the spring of 2017 along with the NWCG Wildland Fire Event Point, Event Line, and Event Polygon Data Standards.
+The Event GDB was approved by the NWCG's Geospatial Subcommittee in the spring of 2017 along with the NWCG Wildland Fire Event Point, Event Line, and Event Polygon Geospatial Data Layer Standards.
 The Event GDB is used in all phases of a wildfire incident including initial attack, extended fire management activities, and rehabilitation and repair.

 A standardized incident geodatabase schema is critical to the interoperability and efficiency of personnel and tools on a wildland fire incident.
 A consistent schema permits the development of tools and workflows to speed data management and mapping.
 A standard schema also allows incident data to be aggregated at the Geographic Area Coordination Center (GACC) and national level to provide a picture of the wildland fire situation.